marklar423/jsonreadercpp/README.md

 # JSON Reader CPP
-This is a minimal C++ JSON reader based on a pushdown automaton (with some tweaks).
+This is a minimal C++ JSON reader, based on a pushdown automata (with some tweaks).
 The code makes only one pass, building a JSON tree in code as it goes.

 There are no dependancies (besides for the C++17 STL), and should compile cross-platform without any issues.